 - Cocktail Class at American Prohibition Museum

-Savannah is a great place to pig out, because it’s such a walkable city that you can easily walk off all of the calories after you eat!
+Savannah is a great place to pig out, because it’s such a walkable city that you can easily walk off all of your calories after you eat!
+It’s very easy to get 10,000+ steps just strolling around the Historic District.

 Savannah Travel Blog